|4K EXPEDITION VIDEO: Hurricane Michael's eyewall roars through Panama City: Watch Video

-PANAMA CITY, FL - Up until this year, I had been on a decade-long hiatus of tropical cyclone chasing.
+PANAMA CITY, FL - Up until this year, I had been on a decade-long hiatus of tropical cyclone observing.
 My last such expedition was more than 11 years ago for the virtually nonexistent Gabrielle in Beaufort, North Carolina in 2007, a short jaunt while I was staying in Raleigh for several-week intervals.
-Prior to that, I covered Tropical Storm Ernesto at Carolina Beach in 2006, after chasing four hurricanes total in the 2003-2005 period: Isabel (Cat 2), Frances (Cat 2), Ivan (Cat 3) and Rita (Cat 3).
+Prior to that, I covered Tropical Storm Ernesto at Carolina Beach in 2006, after observing four hurricanes total in the 2003-2005 period: Isabel (Cat 2), Frances (Cat 2), Ivan (Cat 3) and Rita (Cat 3).

 In the decade following all of those, there simply hadn't been a US hurricane landfall that I felt was worth covering.
 Category 1s or 2s are fairly uninteresting events: they're essentially extended versions of a summer severe thunderstorm.
 At times they can make for interesting video, but they generally aren't something that I want to expend a multiple-day trip and vacation days from work on.
 Adding to that is the fact that many of our landfalling hurricanes over the past dozen or so years have come in at night, which limits the visuals that you can see and capture on video.
 And finally - in 2010 I moved from West Virginia to the Midwest, making Atlantic/Florida landfall trips more than a day's drive away - adding more baseline expense for each potential expedition.

-And so, for 11 years I waited on the sidelines for a storm I felt was worth chasing.
+And so, for 11 years I waited on the sidelines for a storm I felt was worth observing.
 This Sunday (October 7, 2018) it looked like that would finally be happening.
 Michael's intensity forecasts were steadily trending upward from what was originally expected to be a tropical storm at landfall.
 By Monday (the 8th), we had a solid daytime landfall of a major (Category 3) hurricane expected - and that captured my full attention.

 The main complication with Michael was its forecast track.
-To chase a major hurricane, you need a substantial shelter to take refuge during the strongest part of the storm: the eyewall.
+To intercept a major hurricane, you need a substantial shelter to take refuge during the strongest part of the storm: the eyewall.
 The ideal for this is a steel-reinforced concrete parking structure, which provides protection for both you and your vehicle while allowing good views of the surrounding area.
-This factor was the reason I didn't chase Hurricane Irma last year - that storm's track took it across the very vulnerable Florida Keys, then into the Everglades where there weren't even any suitable roads for an intercept, much less any shelter.
+This factor was the reason I didn't cover Hurricane Irma last year - that storm's track took it across the very vulnerable Florida Keys, then into the Everglades where there weren't even any suitable roads for an intercept, much less any shelter.

 After mounting the rear hail guard and the main guard mounting rails (to protect the rear window and as a place to secure the fuel containers), I was on the road by 10AM.
 My first stop was the Walmart in Mount Vernon, Illinois for supplies.
-When chasing a hurricane, you are becoming a part of a major disaster with flooding and impassable roads.
+When observing a hurricane, you are becoming a part of a major disaster with flooding and impassable roads.
 As such, you need to be fully prepared to be stuck for several days while being completely self-sufficient.
 The bare minimum supplies for a hurricane expedition are at least 5 days of non-perishable food and water, plus extra fuel reserves in containers.
 Fix-a-flat or similar product is also an essential, as multiple flat tires can result from driving through debris-filled streets during your escape after the storm.
 I picked up three 5-gallon fuel containers that provided an extra 1.3 tank of gas for the escape after landfall, using the hail guard rails as an improvised mounting rack for the containers.

 Resuming the trek south, I passed through Nashville and Birmingham before sunset.
 Montgomery was the stop to fill the fuel reserve containers, as the fuel shortage zone would be starting soon to the south.
 I passed the last gas station that still had fuel in Troy, Alabama, about 2 and a half hours from the coast.
 After that, all stations were completely out.

 I arrived in Panama City just before midnight, with a full 12 hours to do a little scouting for filming locations and try to get a couple hours of sleep.
 Michael's outer bands were starting to graze the coast, with a few embedded thunderstorms flickering and rumbling offshore through the night.
-At 7am, I awoke from a short night's sleep in my car, used one of my fuel reserve containers to top off the tank and headed out to begin the chase.
+At 7am, I awoke from a short night's sleep in my car, used one of my fuel reserve containers to top off the tank and headed out to begin the expedition.